AffluentSponges/sMart-server/README.md

 ## API Keys

-You will need the API Keys from the following services: \n Google \n
+You will need the API Keys from the following services:

+Google

-UberRUSH (including access token) \n
+UberRUSH (including access token)

-Coinbase \n
+Coinbase

-TWilio \n
+TWilio

-Microsoft vision \n
+Microsoft vision

-AWS \n
+AWS

 ## Running & Testing